 - Non-verbal.
 This includes movements such as body language, gesture, posture, mannerism, and physical contact with another person.

 - Written.
-This includes letters, email, chats, social media, books, magazines, and other media that involves writing.
+This includes letters, email, chats, social media, books, magazines, and other media that involve writing.

 - Visuals.
 Graphs, charts, paintings, maps, and other visual imageries can also be a form of communication.